Endoscope: Composition

-Besides, patients undergoing endoscopy procedure may be offered sedation in to avoid discomfort.
+Besides, patients undergoing endoscopy procedure may be offered sedation in order to avoid discomfort.

 Clinical application

 Endoscopes may be used to investigate symptoms in the digestive system including nausea, vomiting, abdominal pain, difficulty swallowing, and gastrointestinal bleeding.
 It is also used in diagnosis, most commonly by performing a biopsy to check for conditions such as anemia, bleeding, inflammation, and cancers of the digestive system.
 The procedure may also be used for treatment such as cauterization of a bleeding vessel, widening a narrow esophagus, clipping off a polyp or removing a foreign object.

 Health care workers can use endoscopes to review the following body parts: